 The Center relies on the help and advice of prominent alumni working in the financial sector.
-The fourth annual meeting of the Advisory Council took place on campus on May 10, 2002.
+The fifth annual meeting of the Advisory Council took place on campus on May 15, 2003.
 The agenda was centered on the placement of future Master students, and the design of the benefits offered to Corporate Affiliates.
-Council members gave every indication of being very impressed with the progress and potential of the BCF.
+Council members were pleased to note the continued success of the Center's programs.